Federal Insurance Marketplace

-Healthcare.gov is the official U.S. government site provides ongoing news and information about the federal health insurance marketplace.
-This site is for consumers.
+Healthcare.gov is the official U.S. government site for consumers that provides ongoing news and information about the federal health insurance marketplace.

 Hospitals can help promote the federal marketplace in a multitude of ways.
 Materials are online at http:// marketplace.cms.gov/ for your PR/Marketing staffs to utilize.
-Many of the following activities may qualify your hospital to be recognized by CMS as an official “Champion for Coverage” (apply online at http:// marketplace.cms.gov/help-us/champion-apply.html):
+Hospitals should consider:

-• Record and send out a public service announcement about the Marketplace.
+- Recording and sending out a public service announcement about the Marketplace.

-• Organize an enrollment event or fairs (ideally, with computers so people can check out the Marketplace
+- Organizing an enrollment event or fairs (ideally, with computers so people can check out the Marketplace online).

 Presumptive Eligibility Toolkit

 Presumptive eligibility -- which allows entities like hospitals to temporarily enroll people in Medicaid if they appear to be eligible -- is an efficient, effective way for hospitals to connect their patients to health coverage.
-As millions more Americans become eligible for Medicaid in the coming months, hospitals will be crucial partners in making sure these individuals enroll.
-We’ve created a toolkit designed to help hospitals learn more about presumptive eligibility and how to take advantage of a new opportunity to use it more broadly.
 Check out the toolkit at presumptiveforhospitals.org, and be sure to share it with your networks.